Tyler Cameron’s Shirtless Photo Has His ‘Bachelorette’ Co-Stars Headed To The Gym

 Incidentally, Instagram is where Cameron’s modeling career took off.
 During a recent guest interview on the Bachelor Party podcast, Cameron revealed that a random fan on Instagram told him he should be a model.
 He ultimately had some “digitals” made up and his online friend sent them to some modeling agencies in Miami.
 Cameron went down to meet with them and received a positive response from all.

-Cameron, who worked as a general contractor ahead of his stint on The Bachelorette, also revealed that no matter how his stint on the ABC dating show panned out, he had planned to move to the Big Apple.
-The reality star reasoned that no matter where he lives, he will be able to find work in the construction field, but in NYC he can also pursue a modeling career.
+Cameron, who worked as a general contractor ahead of his appearance on The Bachelorette, also revealed that no matter how his stint on the ABC dating show panned out, he had planned to move to the Big Apple.
+The reality star reasoned that no matter where he lives, he will be able to find work in the construction field, but in NYC, he can also pursue a modeling career.

 “I was gonna move [to New York] whatever happened with the show,” he said.
 “Because houses are always gonna be built, renovated, there’s always gonna be opportunities there.
 But there’s a shelf life to modeling and these opportunities so I’m trying to run with it and see what it has to offer.”